BENASIR-S/Cancer-Vision/README.md

 1. **Prepare the dataset:** Download and pre-process the breast cancer image dataset according to the instructions provided.
 2. **Train the model:** Run the Bcancer_Vision responsible for training the CNN model.
-4. **(Optional) Test on new images:** If applicable, include instructions on using the model for prediction on new breast cancer images.
+4. **Test on new images:** If applicable, include instructions on using the model for prediction on new breast cancer images.
+5.Running the Bcancer_Vision script in Google Colab creates an (.h5) file containing pre-processed data for breast cancer image analysis.
+This h5 file is then loaded and utilized by the app.py script for further processing or model training."

 **Disclaimer:**